What to do immediately after a truck accident

 The Commercial Insurance Process Is Different

 When your insurance company investigates, they'll be dealing with a trucking company's insurance.
-That insurance company has its own investigation team, and they're investigating on behalf of the trucking company and potentially the driver.
-Their job is to minimize what the company pays, which means they'll be looking for ways to shift liability — to the truck driver's fatigue, to your driving, to road conditions, anything but the company's negligence or maintenance failures.
+That insurance company has its own investigation team, and they're investigating on behalf of the trucking company and the driver.
+Their job is to minimize what the company pays, which means they'll look for ways to shift liability — to the truck driver's fatigue, to your driving, to road conditions, anything but the company's negligence or maintenance failures.

 Tell your insurance company you were hit by a commercial truck.
 Have the truck company's information ready.
 Have the police report number.
 Be straightforward when they ask what happened, but don't provide a recorded statement without talking to an attorney first.
 In a commercial trucking case, recorded statements can be used against you, and the process is more adversarial than it is with regular car accident cases.